A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Image Super-Resolution

 In the aforementioned part, we have introduced the way to design an efficient SISR model, as well as obtaining high reconstruction accuracy and high perceptual quality for SR images.
-Though current SISR models have made a significant breakthrough in achieving a balance between reconstruction accuracy and perceptual quality, it still remains a hot topic to explore more effective models.
+Although the current SISR model has made a significant breakthrough, how to use the information inside and outside of the image to further improve the performance of the model is still worth exploring.